gracecox/MagPySV/docs/index.rst

 Reference
 ---------

-A manuscript describing MagPySV is currently in preparation.
+An open access manuscript describing MagPySV is now published in *Geochemistry, Geophysics, Geosystems* (https://doi.org/10.1029/2018GC007714); please cite this if you use the code.
 The paper also presents two case studies of cleaned data at European and high latitude observatories, and their application to geomagnetic jerks.

 .. _ap index: https://www.gfz-potsdam.de/en/kp-index/
 .. _Wardinski & Holme (2011): https://doi.org/10.1111/j.1365-246X.2011.04988.x